Islandora-Collaboration-Group/icg_csv_import/README.md

 ##### XPaths

-In the first column, the XPath is "/mods/note[@displayLabel='Import Index']".
-This Xpath statement directs the module to import the corresponding column of data into a series of MODS datastreams.
-The first row of data would generate the following MODS structure:
+In the first column, the header has the XPath "/mods/note[@displayLabel='Import Index']".
+This XPath statement directs the module to take the data from the column below it and put it in a MODS XML file with the following structure.

 	<mods>
 		<note displayLabel='Import Index'>1</note>